 All CCO Certification Programs

-CCO currently offers an industry-leading range of personnel certifications that address crane and crane-related operations.
-The organization’s 28 certification designations across 12 categories provide the industry’s most comprehensive portfolio of personnel certifications available.
-Accredited by ANSI to the international standard ISO 17024, they are officially recognized by federal OSHA as meeting or exceeding ANSI/ASME requirements, and are endorsed by all leading insurance providers and industry membership associations.
+CCO currently offers an industry-leading range of personnel certifications that address load handling equipment and related operations.
+The organization’s 29 certification designations across 14 categories provide the industry’s most comprehensive portfolio of personnel certifications available.
+Accredited by the ANSI National Accreditation Board (ANAB) to the international standard ISO 17024, they are officially recognized by federal OSHA as meeting or exceeding ANSI/ASME/ITSDF requirements, and they are endorsed by all leading insurance providers and industry membership associations.

 Candidates must pass both written and practical exams to be CCO-certified tower crane operators (TWR).
 Candidates may take the practical exam on one of three types of tower cranes—hammerhead, luffing jib, or self-erecting—and must demonstrate skills such as trolley travel, hoisting, swinging, and combined function operations.